JodyMurray/p4-plant-blog/README.md

 * The user should in the future be able to delete their whole user account and not just their profile information.
 * Also to implement in the future, the capability to sign in using Social medias, for now, the links added in the sign up section will just bring you to the social media site.
 * Ideally the "Featured Posts" section would change seasonally, giving us new seasonally related tips and content regarding the seasonal changes that come along with gardening.
-* "Forgot your password?" section should also be functioning in future implementations.

 ### **Data Validation**
 - Edit Profile Validator: